 So if you are considering working for a start-up, have fun and enjoy the ride.
 Hope these pointers prepare you for what lies ahead.

 If you found this post valuable, I will be grateful if you can share it and leave a comment.
+For access to our free resource library with career templates, guides and checklists, click HERE to fill in the form.
 Thank you in advance for your support as I grow this blog.